 Fred Vargas (1957 - ) is the pseudonym of French writer Frederique Audoin-Rouzeau.
 She is an archaeologist who has written two series of award winning mystery novels.
 There is an article about Vargas in the Guardian.
 For more information, visit Wikipedia.

 Michael Gregorio - is the pen name of the writing and married couple, Daniela De Gregorio and Michael G. Jacob.
 Their series deals with the investigations of magistrate Hanno Stiffeniis in Prussia during the occupation by Napoleon.
 In the first books of the series, The Critique of Criminal Reason.
 Hanno calls upon the investigative skills of Immanuel Kant, the philosopher.
-You will find their web site here.
+You will find a list of their books here

 Amaldur Indridason - (1961 - ) Award winning author of Icelandic mystery novels some of which are available in English translations.
 Indridason has been a journalist, script writer, and a film critic.
 You will find a bibliography of his books at Fantastic Fiction